 WHAT YOU'LL GET

->

-> Course Structure: This course includes eight modules.
+Course Structure: This course includes five modules.
 Each module consists of instructional videos, written lectures, an assignment, and discussion forums.
 When you enroll, you receive immediate access to the first module.
 You'll receive a new module each week.
 You can access your course at any time, from any device.
 Students may also submit questions for video response by the instructor.

->

-> Who will benefit from this course?
+Who will benefit from this course?
 This course is suitable for writers who want to begin a novel or continue work on a novel-in progress.
 No previous workshop experience is required.

 This course is the first course in the Novel Writing Master Class Series.